Dr Laura Brandon CM

 War, Art and Visual Culture: LOs Angeles

-War, Art and Visual Culture: Los Angeles includes two high-profile keynotes by Dr Laura Brandon and Shaun Gladwell and two expert panels of addressing war, art and visual culture since 9/11.
-This is the third in a series of three international War, Art and Visual Culture symposia, held during 2019 in Australia, the United Kingdom and the United States of America.
+War, Art and Visual Culture: Los Angeles was a one-day symposium addressing today’s images of war, terror and political violence.
+The Los Angeles symposium included two high-profile keynotes by Dr Laura Brandon and Shaun Gladwell and two expert panels of addressing war, art and visual culture since 9/11.
+This is the third in a series of four international War, Art and Visual Culture symposia, held in Australia, the United Kingdom and the United States of America.

-This symposium coincides with Torrance Art Museum's current exhibition Generation W(ar), curated by Ichiro Irie and Max Presneill.
-The exhibition deftly manoeuvres through the defining trait of our conflicted times to investigate the invisibility of things in plain sight and the daily relationship to war that underlies the culture at large.
+This symposium coincided with Torrance Art Museum's 2019 exhibition Generation W(ar), curated by Ichiro Irie and Max Presneill, which addressed the defining trait of our conflicted times to investigate the invisibility of things in plain sight and the daily relationship to war that underlies the culture at large.

-Generation W(ar) will be on view from 15 June 2019 – 24 August 2019 at the Torrance Art Museum and features Shusuke Ao, Josh Azzarella, Vanessa Beecroft, Dan VanClapp, Melanie Friend, Shaun Gladwell, Ben Jackel, Jerome Lagarrigue, Dinh Q. Lê, Hillary Mushkin, Simon Norfolk, Kim Rugg, Joaquín Segura, Allison Stewart, and Yoram Wolberger.
+Generation W(ar) was at the Torrance Art Museum from 15 June 2019 – 24 August 2019 and featured Shusuke Ao, Josh Azzarella, Vanessa Beecroft, Dan VanClapp, Melanie Friend, Shaun Gladwell, Ben Jackel, Jerome Lagarrigue, Dinh Q. Lê, Hillary Mushkin, Simon Norfolk, Kim Rugg, Joaquín Segura, Allison Stewart, and Yoram Wolberger.

 10:00am - 11:00am